aralab-unr/LIMOwithGA/README.md

 ```

 ### Run
-* in different terminals
-    1. `roscore`
+* Follow these steps:
-    2. Download only below files to your computer to run the code, rest is taken care:
+    1. Download only below files to your computer to run the code, rest is taken care:
 	```shell
        ga.py
        script.sh